processone/docs.ejabberd.im/content/admin/installation.md

 <div class="note-down">improved in <a href="/archive/21_07/">21.07</a></div>
 ### Production Release

-You can build a release that includes ejabberd, Erlang/OTP and all the required erlang dependencies in a single tar.gz file.
+You can build an OTP release that includes ejabberd, Erlang/OTP and all the required erlang dependencies in a single tar.gz file.
 Then you can copy that file to another machine that has the same machine architecture, and run ejabberd without installing anything else.